What is the timeline and how will this work?

 In August – Launch of D15 PAR Project Community Survey!

-Coming next: sharing preliminary findings, cross-community knowledge-building about the histories and present of educational equity, and building towards recommendations.
+In Sept and Oct: We are continuing to collect surveys, having community conversations, and connecting with communities.
+We are sharing preliminary findings (in public forums and in community-based conversations), engaging in cross-community knowledge-building about the histories and present of educational equity, and building towards recommendations.